-00 Кеу Option 1 - Continue the Clean Car Discount Option 2 - Discontinue the Clean Car Discount ++ strong contribution to objective + low but positive Helps accelerate the shift to a low-emission vehicle fleet to reduce emissions 0 CO2 emission savings expected of between 2,591-3,116 kilotonnes by 2050.
-CO2 emission savings will reduce by between 1,104-2,181 kilotonnes by 2050.
-Other policy will be needed to ensure the transition of the light vehicle fleet to low and zero emissions continues as this is key to decarbonising transport. objective No impact objective is undermined to a smal extent The option's setting create a predictable and certain regulatory environment for vehicle suppliers and consumers The need to recalibrate rebates and charges has to date created significant uncertainty and risks for vehicle suppliers.
-The first recalibration negatively impacted the financial performance of some suppliers. + Ending the scheme will remove a significant source of uncertainty and financial risk for vehicle suppliers. - objective is undermined to a large extent Would be cost effective and focused where it will have the greatest impact in encouraging a switch to low emission vehicles 0 The scheme's cost-effectiveness is undermined by some people not needing the rebate incentive to buy EVs.
-Recent survey suggests this is in the order of 38% of EV owners. + Creates the potential for alternative better targeted policies to be put in place to incentivise the switch to low and zero emission vehicles.
-This creates the potential for new policy that is better targeted D0 0 Increases equity and fairness in the shift to low emission vehicles Low-income New Zealanders require the most assistance to switch to low-emission vehicles as price remains the key barrier to uptake.
+Кеу Option 1 - Continue the Clean Car Discount Option 2 - Discontinue the Clean Car Discount ++ strong contribution to objective + low but positive Helps accelerate the shift to a low-emission vehicle fleet to reduce emissions 0 CO2 emission savings expected of between 2,591-3,116 kilotonnes by 2050.
+CO2 emission savings wil) reduce by between 1,104-2,181 kilotonnes by 2050.
+Other policy will be needed to ensure the transition of the light vehicle fleet to low and zero emissions continues as this is key to decarbonising transport. objective No impact objective is undermined to a small The option's setting create a predictable and certain regulatory environment for vehicle suppliers and consumers 0 The need to recalibrate rebates and charges has to date created significant uncertainty and risks for vehicle suppliers.
+The first recalibration negatively impacted the financial performance of some suppliers. extent objective is undermined to a large extent Would be cost effective and focused where it will have the greatest impact in encouraging a switch to low emission vehicles The scheme's cost-effectiveness is undermined by some people not needing the rebate incentive to buy EVs.
+Recent survey suggests this is in the order of 38% or EV owners. + Creates the potential for alternative better targeted policies to be put in place to incentivise the switch to low and zero emission vehicles.
+This creates the potential for new policy that is better targeted Increases equity and fairness in the shift to low emission vehicles Low-income New Zealanders require the most assistance to switch to low-emission vehicles as price remains the key barrier to uptake.
 However, as the scheme is untargeted it is likely to have reduced inclusiveness as wealthier New Zealanders have been more able to benefit from the scheme.
-Would slow the growth in the number of EVs available to be purchased on the domestic second-hand market.
+0 Would slow the growth in the number of EVs available to be purchased on the domestic second-hand market.
 This will likely reduce the ability of low-income New Zealanders to benefit from EVs.
 Targeted policy will be needed to ensure low- income New Zealanders are not made worse off